-As we enter what we at Turpin Meadow Ranch refer to as the “White Season,” we’re reflecting on some of our favorite things about being at the ranch when the snow is falling.
+Winter is arriving at the ranch and we’re taking time to reflect on some of our favorite things about being here when the snow starts falling.
 Cozy fires, hot cocoa and winter sports adventures are some of the things we’re looking forward to, but perhaps one of the more unexpected things is viewing native wildlife.

 During winter, colder temperatures and lack of food drives wildlife into areas more accessible to people.
 There are fewer crowds, which make trail areas more inviting for shy creatures of all kinds.
 Lack of vegetation also makes it easier to spot our animal friends.
 And, of course, most bears hibernate through winter, which eases one concern about seeking out woodland creatures.